joolstorrentecalo/gitlab-foss/doc/user/project/working_with_projects.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Settings > General**.
 1. In the **Project name** text box, enter your project name.
 See the [limitations on project names](../../user/reserved_names.md).
-1. Optional.
-In the **Project description** text box, enter your project description.
+1. In the **Project description** text box, enter your project description.
 The description is limited to 2,000 characters.
-1. Optional.
-Under **Project avatar**, to change your project avatar, select **Choose file**.
-The ideal image size is 192 x 192 pixels, and the maximum file size allowed is 200 KB.
+1. Under **Project avatar**, to change your project avatar, select **Choose file**.
-1. Select **Save changes**.

 ## Star a project